Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     ncn-m001# kubectl rollout restart -n spire deployment spire-jwks
     ```

-1. Rejoin Kubernetes to the worker and master NCNs, to avoid issues with Spire tokens.
+1. Rejoin Spire on the worker and master NCNs, to avoid issues with Spire tokens.

     ```bash
     ncn-m001# kubectl rollout restart -n spire daemonset request-ncn-join-token ncn-m001# kubectl rollout status -n spire daemonset request-ncn-join-token
+    ```

+1. Rejoin Spire on the storage NCNs, to avoid issues with Spire tokens.

+    ```bash
+    ncn-m001# /opt/cray/platform-utils/spire/fix-spire-on-storage.sh
     ```

 1. Check if any pods are in `CrashLoopBackOff` state because of errors connecting to Vault.